Quickly exit this site by pressing the Escape key Leave this site

 Project Servator aims to disrupt a range of criminal activity, including terrorism, while providing a reassuring presence for the public.
 Our officers are experienced and specially trained to spot the tell-tale signs that someone is planning or preparing to commit an act of crime.

-Project Servator's patrols are highly visible and can happen at any time, anywhere across the airport.
+Project Servator's patrols are highly visible and can happen at any time, anywhere across the city and airport.
 If you see Project Servator officers, there's nothing to be concerned about.
 It's normal police activity and isn't linked to any specific intelligence about a threat to the area.

 You'll see uniform and plain clothes officers, but we might also include officers from other departments such as dog units, armed officers, vehicle checkpoint and Automatic Number Plate Recognition (ANPR).